 According to the World Health Organization (WHO), pregnant women require additional protein to support 13.8 grams of gestational weight gain; these requirements total 1, 9 and 31 grams per day in the first, second and third trimesters, respectively.
 Pea protein is a clean, sustainable protein source that’s low in food allergens and very digestible, making it a natural choice.

-However, because every individual is different with specific nutritional requirements and health conditions, we always advise pregnant or breastfeeding women to speak with their health practitioner before adding any nutritional supplements to their diet.
+However, because every individual is different with specific nutritional requirements and health conditions, we always advise pregnant or breastfeeding women to speak with their Healthcare Practitioner before adding any nutritional supplements to their diet.

 Is Pea Protein Hard to Digest?

 You may have heard one of the top myths about pea protein: pea protein is hard to digest.
-But this is quite the opposite!
-Pea protein is extremely easy to digest.
-In fact, Nuzest Clean Lean Protein has a 98 percent digestibility rating.
+Clean Lean Protein by Nuzest has a 98 percent digestibility rating.
 Because it’s free from common food allergens such as gluten, dairy, nuts, soy and eggs, pea protein is an ideal choice for those with food sensitivities and allergies.

-Nuzest Clean Lean Protein is tummy-friendly, perfect for those prone to digestive upset.
+Clean Lean Protein by Nuzest is tummy-friendly.
 It’s fine grind and small particle size means it dissolves smoothly and easily, aiding in digestion and absorption.

 Protein Without Lectins

-If you’re following a paleo diet or avoiding lectins, Nuzest pea protein offers an ideal alternative to other protein powders.
-Some research suggest that lectins, a type of proteins that occur naturally in plants but don’t offer nutritional value, may have adverse health effects if consumed in large quantities.²⁴
+If you’re avoiding lectins, Nuzest's pea protein offers an ideal alternative to other protein powders.
+Some research suggest that lectins, a type of proteins that occur naturally in plants but don’t offer nutritional value, may have adverse health effects if consumed in large quantities.23